Fall Ministry and MA Formation courses at AMBS

 This class is required of all new MDiv and MACF students.
 Several of the sessions, activities, and assignments also will be done by new MATS and MAPS students.

 LEAP is organized on the theme of "God's Reconciling Mission in the World."
-Students will complete 22 hours of readings, assignments, and activities before arriving on campus August 26, 2013.
-From noon Monday, August 26, to noon Saturday, August 31, students will be engaged full-time (50 hours, including evenings) in a variety of input sessions, discussions, and learning experiences.
-After this week, students will do another 21 hours of readings and assignments before the end of the semester, to complete the requirements for this 2.0 credit hour course.
+Students will complete 23 hours of readings, assignments, and activities before arriving on campus August 24, 2015.
+From noon Monday to noon Saturday students will be engaged full-time (40 hours, including evenings) in a variety of input sessions, discussions, and learning experiences.
+After this week, students will do another 26 hours of readings and assignments before October 9 when the class ends.

 MA Symposium INT506H